MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - Updated the side-by-side Dev 16.11 C++ Toolset to version 14.29.30145.00.
 The latest version of the Dev 16.11 C++ Toolset contains important bug fixes, including fixing all remaining C++20 defect reports.
 For more information about bug fixes, including C++20 defect reports in Dev 16.11, see [Visual Studio 2019 version 16.11.14 release notes](/visualstudio/releases/2019/release-notes#16.11.14).

-- We have made various improvements to the in-editor experience of C++ modules.
+- Made various improvements to the in-editor experience of C++ modules.
 We're continuously working on improving the quality of the experience but encourage you to try them in 17.3.
 Report remaining issues through [Developer Community](https://aka.ms/vsfeedback/browsecpp).

 ## What's new for C++ in Visual Studio version 17.2